 - Mental health hearings will be held three days per week.
 The patient and hospital staff will participate remotely.
 Call/contact your attorney for information on your case.
 Office of Public Defense: 360-578-7430.

 - Call/contact your attorney or social worker on your case.

 Call the Juvenile Court Clerk for more information.
 The phone number for the Clerk is 360-577-3100.

 Please review ALL court orders to determine more specific details.

 We appreciate your patience and understanding as we navigate the challenges of this unprecedented event.

-Over the next weeks, you can expect further changes to our schedule and availability of services.
 We encourage you to check back here often.
 We will update our website, https://www.cowlitzsuperiorcourt.us/ and specifically this COVID-19 section, https://www.cowlitzsuperiorcourt.us/covid-19 on a regular basis as things change.